XCP-ng vs. Proxmox: Side-by-Side Comparison

 When comparing the pricing between XCP-ng vs. Proxmox, there isn’t a significant difference, so other factors should sway your decision.

-Feature Comparison: XCP-ng vs. Proxmox
+Feature Comparison Between XCP-ng and Proxmox

 We will look at an overall feature comparison of XCP-ng vs. Proxmox below.